 8.2.7.
-Significant contribution to the ECN's Human Resource development f BRIDGE has changed the learning landscape in the ECN."
+Significant contribution to the ECN's Human Resource development

 This evaluation reveals that BRIDGE has made a significant contribution to the ECN's human resource development.
 Based on the statements of respondents, BRIDGE has played an important role in sharpening their abilities, broadening their perspectives, building confidence, increasing competencies, and changing mindsets.
 As a former Election Commissioner states,